seanpenney/dynamic_robotics_project/README.md

 ###Description:

-The first step in this project will be to setup MATLAB, Simulink, and xPC target so that we can interface with the medulla 1.5 board.
+We will be using Simulink and xPC to help the Dynamic Robotics Lab on interfacing their custom boards with MATLAB software interfaces.

 Project Website: TBD

 ###Collaborators
+Daniel Lin

-Sean Penney
+Sean Penny

 John Cargill

-Daniel Lin